sjtalkar/python_datascience/README.md

 #### Assignment builds skills in these key areas:

 * Jupyter Notebook :
-  * Advantages having markdown and code segments and so commenting can be inline without adding any distaraction
+  * Advantages is that code reads like a document : Having markdown and code segments in separate cells and so commenting can be inline and yet does not distaract
-  * Requirements can be specified in detail ina markdown section
+  * Requirements can be specified in detail in a markdown section
-  * Python syntax and Time series functions can be inferred through extension that can be added for auto complete and function details
+  * Can add extensions for auto complete and function details such as Hinterland
   * Output is visible and stored below each cell run

 * Reads from a text, CSV and excel spreadsheet with their unique data cleanup challenges